There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

-Bjørnø Gård (Bjørnø Farm) welcome you to step into old footsteps and stay in historical surroundings in the old brewery house from May-October.
+Bjørnø Gård (Bjørnø Farm) welcome you to step into old footsteps and stay in historical surroundings in the old brewery house on an island in the Farris lake.

 The farm does not offer TV, wireless network and bubble bath, but cozy farmer's romance with early 1900s interior and handmade soaps.
 Bjørnø farm wants to offer room for quality time of life, with a taste of norwegian tradition.
 The brewery house is refurbished, and the goal is to preserve the house as it was when it was built in 1907.

 The island's settlement can be documented back to 1398, but Kjose village has a long history with traces of burial mounds from the Viking Age.
 The Island Bjørnøya has for several centuries had a central role in the history of the Farris watercourse.

 Based on the bakery house, the establishment of Kjose Gårdsbakeri (farm bakery) has been the start of developing the farm after decades with decay.
 Still in the planning phase, but a natural next step is to share charming island experiences by renting out the brewery house.
 Bjørnøya is one of Vestfold countys largest islands with nice hiking opportunities and swimming places, and you are welcome to use the boat for a trip on the lake.